By Mary Cooper

 You can attach files to your tasks.
 There are two ways to do this:

-- To add files from TaxDome, click Attach File, select the From TaxDome option, then click the tax year and select the file(s).
-You can add any of the files that are already uploaded to the Docs tab inside the We Prepared subtab.
+- To add files from TaxDome, click Attach File, select the From TaxDome option, then click the year and select the file(s).
+You can add any of the files that are already uploaded to TaxDome and were made Public.